CS-SI/eodag/docs/api_reference/index.rst

 .. _api_reference:

-Python API Reference
+API Reference
 ====================

-The Python API Reference provides an overview of all public objects, functions and methods implemented in eodag.
+The API Reference provides an overview of all public objects, functions and methods implemented in eodag.

 .. toctree::
    :hidden: